dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/_index.md

 {
     class Program
     {
-        [Obsolete("Distributed Lock API is in Alpha, this can be removed once it is stable.")] static async Task Main(string[] args)
+        [Experimental("Distributed Lock API is in Alpha, this can be removed once it is stable.")] static async Task Main(string[] args)
         {
             var daprLockName = "lockstore";